OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/beam-sizing.rst

 Putting it all Together
 -------------------------------

-First we must take all five of our disciplines and combine them into a `Group`.
+First we must take all five of our `Components` and combine them into a `Group`.
 The design variables `room_length` and `room_width` must be created as `IndepVarComp`, and they are initialized to 100 inches as a best guess.
-Then, we connnect the design variables to the inputs of the five disciplines.
+Then, we connnect the design variables to the inputs of the five `Components`.

 .. testcode:: Beam